aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.drawing/shape/lowerdeltax/_index.md

 ---
 title: LowerDeltaX
 second_title: Aspose.Cells for .NET API Reference
 description: Gets or sets the shapes horizontal offset from its lower right corner column.
+The range of value is 0 to 1024.
 type: docs
+weight: 510
 url: /net/aspose.cells.drawing/shape/lowerdeltax/
 ---
 ## Shape.LowerDeltaX property

 Gets or sets the shape's horizontal offset from its lower right corner column.
+The range of value is 0 to 1024.

 ```csharp
 public int LowerDeltaX { get; set; }
 ```

-### Remarks

-The range of value is 0 to 1024.

 ### Examples